-A new poll released today found that a majority (67%) of HR professionals have included veterans in their organization's diversity plan or policy during the past 12 months.
+A new poll released today found a majority of HR professionals have included veterans in their organizations diversity plan or policy during past 12 months.

 The findings are detailed in a joint poll released today by the Society for Human Resource Management (SHRM) and the Northeast ADA Center at Cornell University's ILR School.